chngdickson/ardupilot_ros2_gazebo_garden/README.md

 ros2 run demo_nodes_py listener
 ```

-## 2. Install Gazebo Garden from source
+## 2. Install Gazebo Garden from binary
 link
 ```https://gazebosim.org/docs/garden/install_ubuntu_src```
 Export GZ Version, used for Gazebo version the ROS Would like to compile against